KaylanaSunluo/Credit_Card_Manager/README.md

 ## User Stories

+- As a user, I want to be able to create a new credit card account and add it to a list of cards
-- As a user, I want to be able to view the card in detail
+- As a user, I want to be able to select a credit card account and view the details (in main class?)
+- As a user, I want to be able to search for a list of credit card account that have used more than a specific credit limit percentage

-- As a user, I want to be able to add a transaction to the transaction list
+- As a user, I want to be able to select a credit card account and add a transaction to the transaction list of that card
-- As a user, I want to be able to search for a list of transactions before a given date
+- As a user, I want to be able to select a credit card account and search for a list of transactions before a given date of that card
-- As a user, I want to be able to add a new credit card to the collection
+- As a user, I want to be able to select a credit card account and update the balance of a credit card account